Where is Graeme Murty now?

 After over 300 league appearances for Reading including two seasons in the Premier League, Graeme Murty retired from playing in 2010 after a brief spell on the South coast with Southampton.

-A former club captain at Reading, Murty was an important member of the team which won promotion from the Championship to the Premier League with a record 106 points.
+A former club captain at Reading, he was an important member of the team which won promotion from the Championship to the Premier League with a record 106 points.

-Keen to pursue a career in football coaching, Murty returned to Southampton in 2012 as a youth development coach at their academy but he left in July 2014 when he joined Norwich City as a youth development phase lead coach.
+Keen to pursue a career in football coaching, he returned to Southampton in 2012 as an academy coach before leaving in July 2014 to join Norwich City in a similar role.

-He took charge of the side for six games, winning three, drawing one and losing two before new manager Pedro Caixinha arrived and he went back to his development coach role within the club.
+He took charge of the side for six games, winning three, drawing one and losing two before new manager Pedro Caixinha arrived.

 When Caixinha was sacked in October 2017, Murty was once again made caretaker manager and won six of his nine games before the club decided to appoint him as manager until the end of the season.

-Murty was sacked by Rangers in May 2018 after two heavy defeats by arch-rivals Celtic the previous month (4-0 in the Scottish Cup semi final and 5-0 in the league).
+He was relieved of his duties in May 2018 after two heavy defeats by arch-rivals Celtic the previous month but stayed at the club where he currently works with the under-20’s side.

 Back to Reading